Soprano

 Bio:

-In addition to her performance credits, April was a semi-finalist in the Loren L. Zachary Opera Competition in 2019, as well as the Lyra New York Mozart Vocal Competition 2018 (Opera Category), the James Toland Vocal Arts Competition 2018, and in the 29th International Nuits Lyriques de Marmande Competition 2017 in Marmande, France.
-She currently studies with Isabel Bayrakdarian while she is obtaining a Doctor of Musical Arts from the University of California Santa Barbara, where she recently sang the role of Donna Anna in their virtual performance of Don Giovanni.
+In addition to her performance credits, April was selected as a Semifinalist in the Music International Grand Prix Classical Voice Competition (2022), and the Camerata Bardi International Vocal Competition (2021).
+She was also a Semifinalist in the Loren L. Zachary Opera Competition (2019), the Lyra New York Mozart Vocal Competition 2018 (Opera Category), the James Toland Vocal Arts Competition 2018, and in the 29th International Nuits Lyriques de Marmande Competition 2017 in Marmande, France.
+She was the winner of the 42nd Annual American Educators of Italian Origin United (AEIOU) Opera Competition in 2012, a finalist in the 36th Annual Carmel Music Society Vocal Competition, and a finalist in the NATS National Musical Theater Competition in 2014.